A New Forest Cow may even have huge horns!

 The young cow just carried on regardless and when it got to the far side of the green, looked round, saw his herd was nowhere in sight, and sauntered off in another direction.
 The ponies were stunned that all their displays of might had absolutely no effect!
 What an amazing sight.
 A cow with attitude!

-Never a dull minute when there are deer, donkeys, cows and ponies about!
+Never a dull minute when there are cows, deer, donkeys, and ponies about!

 New Forest cows are probably the daftest animals on the roads within the forest.
 They have no idea of road danger and will literally step out infront of your car.

 Please always slow down and get ready to brake!
 There is no sorrier sight than a big dead cow on its side with an "Agister aware" sticker on it.
-To find out more about New Forest cow accident figures The Verderers publish weekly accident figures - they are horribly upsetting if, like me, you love the forest animals!

 I hope when you visit the beautiful New Forest National Park you are lucky enough to see all the many breeds of New Forest cow roaming freely across the heathland with their calves too.

 You do have to take extra care especially when they have their calves with them.
 The cow is very protective of her calf and so always give them a very wide berth.
+I have had one lunge at me once and it is scary!
+I hadn't seen she had a calf and so she was out to protect it at all cost.

 Do you have a comment to make?